Park Si-hoo: 2017–present: Worldwide success

 In 2017, Park was cast in KBS2 weekend drama My Golden Life.
 The drama was a major hit in South Korea and surpassed 40% ratings.

 In 2018, Park was cast in KBS's romance horror series Lovely Horribly alongside Song Ji-hyo.
 In 2019, Park starred in mystery melodrama Babel.
 In 2020, Park Starred in TV chosun's sageuk drama King Maker : The Change of Destiny.
 The drama was a huge success in South Korea, with reach 6,3% rating, a very high rating for a TV Cable.
 In 2021, Park was cast in a leading role in Korean's version of popular American series "The Mentalist" alongside Lee Si Young (Sweet Home).
 In 2024, Park was cast as Park Gyo Sun, a North Korean officer in the first musical movie set in North Korea along with 2AM member, Jung Jin Woon titled "Choir of God".
 He also appear in TV Chosun's "Dad&Me" with his father from January 2024.

 In March 2025, Park confirmed to get his first villain role after 20 years entertainment industry career in an upcoming Korean movie thriller "Karma" as Kim Moo Young.

+In February 2026, his movie "Choir of God" received a warm response from Korean audiences, surpassing 1 million viewers and beating Hollywood blockbuster movies such as Avatar: Fire and Ash and Zootopia 2.

 Personal life

 His father Park Yong-hoon used to be a fashion and commercial model in the 1960s and 1970s, and his younger brother Park Wu-ho is a former baseball player for the Hyundai Unicorns.

 On February 18, 2013, Park was accused of allegedly raping a 22-year-old aspiring actress.
 The woman said that after drinking heavily at a bar in Gangnam District, she and Park went to his apartment in Cheongdam-dong at around 2:00 a.m. on February 15, where she lost consciousness and realized she had been raped when she woke up.
 In a statement released through his management agency, Park denied the allegation; he admitted that he had sex with the woman but claimed it was consensual.
 Ultimately, the woman dropped all complaints, and no verdict was ever reached.
+In addition, the police found crucial evidence from KakaoTalk chats between woman 'A' and her friend, where 'A' stated she was going to "show her best acting skills to make it seem like she's the biggest victim."

 In late 2021, after completing the shooting of The Mentalist, Park was diagnosed with Chronic Obstructive Pulmonary Disease (COPD).
 His symptoms were initially suspected to be leukemia after suffering from two weeks of nosebleeds; however, the test results were negative.
 The illness forced Park to undergo a three-year hiatus before making a comeback in Dad and Me variety show, and filming new movie Choir of God.
 He lost approximately 19 kilograms during the course of his treatment.